 The bill, H.B.
 No. 4615, aims to enhance the regulation of nursing facilities in Texas by establishing new licensing and Medicaid participation requirements.
-Key provisions include the requirement for nursing facilities to comply with a direct care expense ratio, which mandates that at least 80% of medical assistance reimbursement for patient care expenses be allocated to direct care expenses.
+Key provisions include the requirement for nursing facilities to comply with a direct care expense ratio, which mandates that at least 80% of the medical assistance reimbursement for patient care expenses be allocated to direct care expenses.
 Additionally, the bill introduces a new section that requires nursing facility provider agreements to include compliance with this direct care expense ratio.
-It also mandates that nursing facilities be paid within ten days of submitting a clean claim and establishes a process for recouping incentive payments if facilities fail to meet program requirements.
+It also mandates that nursing facilities submit ownership interest information as part of their application process and notify the commission of any changes to ownership interests.

 Statutes affected: Introduced: Health and Safety Code 242.032, Human Resources Code 32.028 (Health and Safety Code 242, Human Resources Code 32)